 The program assists CALD families to access a wide range of support services that cater for individual and family needs, promoting the family to remain together in a safe and stable environment, while also addressing any child protection concerns.

 Families and communities are encouraged to participate in the process of addressing child protection concerns, however the program is voluntary and families consent to be involved.

 The unit also provides cultural consultation to external and internal agencies and support community child safety initiatives.

 When placing culturally and linguistically diverse (CALD) children in out of home care, the Service Provider will adhere to the Children and Young People (Safety) Act 2017 Part 3 (10) (c) Principles of Intervention which states:

 "Account should be taken of the culture, disability, language and religion of children or young people, and if relevant, those in whose care children and young people are placed"

-- a member of the child's family
+- a member of the child or young person’s family

 1. The Service Provider will be sensitive to the linguistic, cultural and religious diversity of children and will acknowledge the importance of these factors in planning and delivery culturally competent services.

 2. The Service Provider will involve relevant members of the child's community and extended family as appropriate and use interpreters in communication with the child and family (refer to the South Australian Interpreting and Translating Policy for Migrant and Non-Verbal (sign) Languages).